2020 GCSE and A Level outcomes

-Langley Grammar School students achieved very good results in the 2017 GCSE and A-Level examinations, reflecting their hard work and the dedication and support of their teachers and other school staff.
+Langley Grammar School students achieved very good results in both the 2019 and 2018 GCSE and A-Level examinations, reflecting their hard work and the dedication and support of their teachers and other school staff.

 GCSE outcomes are important, but it is success at A Level which determines students' prospects for higher education.
-Our A Level outcomes for 2017 were therefore particularly pleasing, with student progress from GCSE to A Level in the top 10% of schools in the country.
+Our A Level outcomes have been consistently excellent over many years.

-Taken together, the GCSE and A Level results placed the school in the top 80 schools in the country in the Sunday Times 'Parent Power' table.
+Taken together, the 2018 and 2019 GCSE and A Level results placed the school consistently in the top 100 schools in the country in the Sunday Times 'Parent Power' table.
 This ranking gives a higher weighting to A Level outcomes.

-The separate pages for A-Level and GCSE outcomes provide further information on the achievements of students in 2017, together with a breakdown of results by subject at each level.
+The separate pages for A-Level and GCSE outcomes provide further information on the achievements of students in the last three year, together with a breakdown of results by subject at each level.

-For more information about Langley Grammar School’s academic outcomes, please click on the link below to go to the School Performance information published by the Department for Education.
+For more information about Langley Grammar School’s academic outcomes in 2019, please click on the link below to go to the School Performance information published by the Department for Education.